apache/infrastructure-website/content/pages/roundtable.md

 ### After the roundtable

-Infra posts a summary of each roundtable's discussion <a href="https://cwiki.apache.org/confluence/display/INFRA/Infra+Roundtable" target="_blank">here</a>.
+Infra posts a summary of each roundtable's discussion <a href="https://cwiki.apache.org/confluence/display/INFRA/Infra+Roundtable" target="_blank">here</a>. (requires login)

 If the meeting does not get to discuss a question you submitted, feel free to ask it in the `asfinfra` Slack channel, or bring it up again at the next roundtable.